It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 Here’s yet another picture of a rainy moment during those 10km.
 A happy gang (us!) in the forest.

-16. Have a peak into Galician traditions while sipping some Queimada.
+16. Have a peek into Galician traditions while sipping some Queimada.

 Queimada is a beverage made from Galician augardente, herbs or coffee beans, cinnamon, lemon peel, sugar and anything else the ritual master dares to add to the mix.